La Guarimba International Film Festival: The case of Abbas Nadeem

 The festival team assisted Abbas Mian Nadeem, a young Pakistani migrant who had been expelled from Amantea.
 La Guarimba collaborated with authorities to facilitate his return and access to legal support.

 Position in favor of Ukraine

 The festival publicly opposed the Russian invasion of Ukraine in 2022 through several actions.
-All Ukrainian filmmakers have been granted an exemption from paying registration for the festival, with the creation of the special program Sláva Ukryíni!
+Ukrainian filmmakers have been granted an exemption from paying registration fees for the festival with the creation of the special program Sláva Ukrayíni!
 All producers, directors, and distributors who expressed clear positions in favor of Putin were excluded, while Russian directors who took a public stand against the invasion were selected.
-The festival organized the screening of the documentary The Earth is Blue as an Orange, directed by Iryna Tsilyk, winner of the Director's Award in the "World Cinema Documentary" category at the Sundance Film Festival 2020.
+The festival organized the screening of the documentary "The Earth is Blue as an Orange", directed by Iryna Tsilyk, winner of the Director's Award in the "World Cinema Documentary" category at the Sundance Film Festival 2020.

 The Monkey's School

 In 2014, the cultural association La Guarimba won a public tender from the Apulia region, which allowed it to create The Monkey's School (Scuola Delle Scimmie).
 It is the first accessible independent film and illustration school based on the Montessori Model of Participatory Democracy.
 In September 2014, La Guarimba created a workshop with 45 young people on the subjects of illustration and cinema.